THE OUTLET’S DEMISE

 “Mr. Dyer responded that there was a manmade channel on Unit 10 from when the property was logged in the 1920s.
 It will have to be filled, and does not believe it needs to be reconfigured."

-Historical references do not support the statement by Mr. Dyer that pertained to the lumbering of the channel during the 1920s.
-Recall turn-of-century public works engineer Andrew Lenderink, who gave his deposition in 1953 of his reflection from his investigation of conditions standing on the "cut" or "sluiceway" in 1922, who inspected the channel in 1922, gave testimony the canal was of "non-use."
+Historical references do not support Mr. Dyer’s statement regarding the lumbering of the channel during the 1920s.
+Recall turn-of-century public works engineer Andrew Lenderink, who gave his deposition in 1953, reflecting on his investigation of conditions standing on the "cut" or "sluiceway" in 1922, who inspected the channel in 1922, gave testimony that the canal was of "non-use."
 Unknown is where Whiteman Ward found the “channel” as having been lumbered in the 1920s.

 Areas to place focus from March 27, 2007, include: